bhumi1102/bhumi1102.github.io/_posts/2025-10-02-fibers-and-async.md

   from (try-fibers):8:in '<main>'
 ```

-## Fiber Scheduler And Async Gem
+## Fiber Scheduler and the Async Gem
 Ruby 3.0 introduced the concept of a Fiber scheduler with the `Fiber::Scheduler` class.

 The goal of a Fiber Scheduler is to make I/O non-blocking.
 What does it mean for something to be **non-blocking**?
 Let's use `sleep()` as an example.

 Normally, when we call `sleep(1)` in Ruby, the entire thread is blocked for 1 second.
-Nothing else in that thread can run until `sleep` finishes (Side note: but other threads *can* run as I/O waits do release the GVL <-- connecting this to [this post](https://theleafnode.com/ruby-web-servers/)).
+Nothing else in that thread can run until `sleep` finishes (Side note: but other threads *can* run as I/O waits do release the GVL <-- connecting to [this post](https://theleafnode.com/ruby-web-servers/)).
 If you had multiple Fibers, they’d all be stuck waiting.

 The Fiber Scheduler turns `sleep` (and other I/O waits) into non-blocking operations.
-It intercepts blocking operations such as `sleep` and says "okay, this Fiber is waiting 1 second.
+It intercepts blocking operations and says "okay, this Fiber is waiting 1 second.
 Let’s yield back to the scheduler and run another Fiber in the meantime."

-As a result, our program can have hundreds or thousands of Fibers, all “sleeping” or waiting on I/O, and the scheduler can juggle them cooperatively on a single thread.
+As a result, our program can have hundreds or thousands of Fibers, all “sleeping” or waiting on I/O, and the scheduler can juggle them cooperatively on a single Thread.

 Note that the `Fiber::Scheduler` in Ruby is an abstract class.
-It doesn't magically make `sleep` non-blocking.
-We need something that implements the scheduler. (i.e. if you try `Fiber.set_scheduler(Fiber::Scheduler.new)` that won't work)
+It doesn't magically make `sleep` non-blocking (i.e. if you try `Fiber.set_scheduler(Fiber::Scheduler.new)` that won't work).
+We need something that implements the scheduler.

 The `Async` gem [implements](https://github.com/socketry/async/blob/eb873e4a5c300f4d80ad6345894dc50277126a5c/lib/async/scheduler.rb#L28) the `Fiber::Scheduler` [interface](https://docs.ruby-lang.org/en/master/Fiber/Scheduler.html).
 So we can install that gem and make our `sleep` non-blocking.